Dinesh20010/terraformassignment/terraform-azurerm-linux-virtual-machine-scale-sets/README.md

 | vm_password_key_vault_resource_group | Name of resource group where the VM Password Key vault is created | string | n/a | yes |
 | vm_scale_set_name | Name of Virtual Machine Scale Set | string | n/a | yes |

+<font size=”2”> For the ``tags`` variable it is advised to use the Resource tagging module to fetch the tags and provide them as an input </font>

+# VMSS Password

+<font size=”2”> The localadmin password of the provisioned Azure virtual machine scale set is automatcially generated and stored in an Azure key vault.
+This module requires that the user provides values for both vm_password_key_vault_name and vm_password_key_vault_resource_group variables.
+To retrieve this localadmin password, they will need to access the key vault secret via the Azure portal. </font>

+# VMSS Password Prerequisite

+<font size=”2”> Users need to ensure that they have granted the deployment SPN access on their chosen Azure key vault before applying the configuration. </font>